Floorp-Projects/Floorp/toolkit/components/search/docs/DefaultSearchEngines.rst

 * If the default engine specified by the configuration for the user's region and locale is visible, then it will be selected as default.
-* If there is another engine visible, fall back to the first visible engine.
+* If there is another engine visible, fall back to the first engine identified as a general search engine (see below).
-* If there are no other visible engines, unhide the region/locale default engine from the configuration and set it as default.
+* If there are no other visible engines, unhide the region/locale default engine from the configuration and set it as default if it is not the one being removed.
+* Otherwise, unhide the first general search engine, or the first visible engine.

+A general search engine is defined as one that returns general search results, for example Google or DuckDuckGo.
+A non-general search engine returns results for a specific area, e.g. shopping, books, dictionaries.

 Add-ons and App-provided Engines
 ================================